tyamcy/Recipe-Repo/README.md

-# MyRecipeFridge
+# Recipe Repo

-A recipe sharing website that allows users to share their favourite recipes.
+A recipe sharing website that allows users to share, read, update and search for recipes.